Lemonverse

 Tracking

-Per-employee learning progress lands in a dashboard with completion rates and history — visible to HR or the training team.
+Per-person learning progress lands in a dashboard with completion rates and history, visible to HR or the training team.

 My role